 Lake Region State College subscribes to a transcript ordering service.
 This service allows students to order official transcripts securely via the internet.
 A fee is charged for this service.
 In addition to the automated ordering service, students can track order status, receive timely email notices regarding the transcript request and review order status history.
 Currently enrolled students may obtain an unofficial transcript free of charge anytime through Campus Connection.
-Note: A transcript will not be issued if a student has outstanding financial, library or admission obligations to the college.
-The outstanding obligation must be satisfied within 60 days of the receipt of the request.
-After 60 days, the transcript order will be cancelled and students will need to place a new transcript request.

-- 2. Transfer Credits from LRSC - a.
+2. Transfer Credits from LRSC

+- a.
 Lake Region State College is accredited by the Higher Learning Commission.
 Credits earned from Lake Region State College are transferable to colleges and universities throughout the United States.
 Acceptance of transfer credits is based on the transfer policy of the receiving institution. - b.
-Transfer Admissions Policy Students transferring to a North Dakota University System four year institutions should refer to SBHE Policy 402.4 and NDUS Procedure 402.4 in regard to Transfer Admissions transfer students. - c.
+Admissions Policy Students transferring to a North Dakota University System four year institutions should refer to SBHE Policy 411 Admissions and NDUS Procedure 411.7 Transfer Applicants. - c.
 North Dakota University System General Education Requirement Transfer Agreement (GERTA)